Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 The BootROM executable accesses the PDI at the location specified when PMC_MULTI_BOOT is 0 (the POR value).
 The BootROM executable performs integrity and security checks on the boot header (valid ID, checksum), and the associated PLM, ensures that the PDI is not corrupted, decrypts the PDI, and checks that authentication is successful.

-If the integrity and security checks fail, then the fallback boot is used to try to boot Versal Adaptive SoC from an alternate PDI on the same primary boot device.
+If the integrity and security checks fail, the fallback boot is used to try to boot Versal Adaptive SoC from an alternate PDI on the same primary boot device.

 To begin the fallback boot, the BootROM executable increments PMC_MULTI_BOOT within search offset limit and executes a system-level reset (SRST), which then uses the PMC_MULTI_BOOT register to read the PDI from the newly specified location within the primary boot device.

 From this point, there are two paths:

 • **Success**: If the BootROM executable finds a boot header at the new location, BootROM performs boot integrity and security checks on the boot header/PLM.
-If the integrity and security checks pass, then boot continues.
+If the integrity and security checks pass, boot continues.

 • **Failure**: In this case, either the BootROM executable does not find a boot header at the new location, or the boot header/PLM integrity and security checks fail.
 The BootROM executable again increments PMC_MULTI_BOOT, issues an SRST, and continues searching, while incrementing PMC_MULTI_BOOT as needed until either a valid boot header/PLM is found, or the search limit is reached.